Intermittent etidronate partially prevents bone loss in hirsute hyperandrogenic women treated with GnRH agonist

 article OA: closed CC0 ⤵ 2 in-corpus citations

-Gonadotropin-releasing hormone agonist therapy caused bone loss in hyperandrogenic women, which intermittent etidronate partially prevented.
+GnRH agonist therapy caused bone loss in hirsute women, but intermittent etidronate partially prevented this bone loss and bone turnover markers.

 One-sentence paraphrase of the abstract; not a substitute for reading it.
 No clinical advice.
 How this works